Milvasoft/Milvasoft.Iyzipay/README.md

 Unofficial Iyzipay client library that is maintained by Milvasoft, a fork of the iyzipay-dotnet

+All methods have been rearranged to use async await.

+The dispose pattern has been implemented in the class where the request was sent.
+This class can be disposed according to optional usage.
+The HttpRequestMessage and HttpResponse message objects created in each request were disposed of as a result of the request.

+Required dependency injection operations in Iyzico API integration have been adapted to the .net core structure.

 Supports .Net 5.0

 You can sign up for an iyzico account at https://iyzico.com